Updated on March 3, 2023

 There is no one answer to what causes anxiety and depression.
 However, many things can contribute to both conditions, including genetics, lifestyle choices, diet, and environmental factors.
 Some people may also experience anxiety or depression due to stress from personal relationships or work obligations.
 Nutritional deficiencies and hormone imbalances can cause or worsen depression and anxiety.
-Common causes of depression and anxiety include low progesterone levels often seen in menopause, perimenopause, PMS, and PCOS.
+Common causes of depression and anxiety include low progesterone levels, often seen in menopause, perimenopause, PMS, and PCOS.
 Low or high cortisol levels can also cause mood changes.
 In men, low testosterone levels can cause depression and weight gain.
 A low thyroid hormone (free T3) level is associated with depression.
 Nutritional deficiencies like B12, folate, and vitamin D have been linked to depression.
 Unfortunately, most doctors prescribe medications with testing for these problems.
-Prescribing medications for undiagnosed medical problems offers a band-aid fix.
-Since the underlying issue is not addressed by anti-depressants and anxiolytics, no or minimal responses to these medications can occur.
+Prescribing medicines for undiagnosed medical problems offers a band-aid fix.
+Since anti-depressants and anxiolytics do not address the underlying issue, no or minimal responses to these medications can occur.

-Feeling low from time to time or feeling anxious is common in individuals, and there is nothing to worry about.
-But if petty issues draw your attention and you are constantly worried about things for long periods of time, chances are that you are experiencing depression or anxiety.
+Feeling low occasionally or anxious is common in individuals, and there is nothing to worry about.
+But if petty issues draw your attention and you are constantly worried about things for long periods, chances are that you are experiencing depression or anxiety.